-Now, the bound $M$ is no longer fixed, and we wish to describe the behaviour of the probability $\pi(N, M)$ (both in the rational {\em and} in the rqi case) when $N$ and $M$ both tend to $\infty$.
-First, the behaviour of the Hausdorff dimension $\sigma_M$ of the set ${\cal R}[M]$ has been studied by Hensley in \cite {He3}, who exhibits an asymptotic estimate for the speed of convergence of $\sigma_M$ towards 1,
+Now, the bound $M$ is no longer fixed, and we wish to describe the behavior of the probability $\pi(N, M)$ (both in the rational {\em and} in the rqi case) when $N$ and $M$ both tend to $\infty$.
+First, the behavior of the Hausdorff dimension $\sigma_M$ of the set ${\cal R}[M]$ has been studied by Hensley in \cite {He3}, who exhibits an asymptotic estimate for the speed of convergence of $\sigma_M$ towards 1,

-Then, the authors of the present paper study in \cite{CeVa} the probability $\pi(N, M)$ in the rational case.
-They make precise and extend a first result, previously obtained by Hensley in \cite{Hebd}, but they specially develop a methodology (based on principles of analytic combinatorics) which can be easily transfered from the rational case to the rqi case.
-This is what we now do, and we obtain the general result:
+Then, the authors of the present paper studied in \cite{CeVa} the probability $\pi(N, M)$ in the rational case.
+Besides some precisions and extensions of a first result, previously obtained by Hensley in \cite{Hebd}, they specially develop a methodology (based on principles of analytic combinatorics) which can be easily transfered from the rational case to the rqi case and implies the following general result: